 - Implement a retargeting pixel on your site, and create specialized ads that can recapture your visitor’s attention, linking them through to a corresponding landing page.

-- Participate in forums, both in-person and online, in which you can establish and reinforce your brand and position as a thought leader in your industry.
+- , both in-person and online, in which you can establish and reinforce your brand and position as a thought leader in your industry.
 There, you can share links to your content (and capture an email address from pop-ups or content people would like to download).

 What makes up a successful email marketing campaign

 Many pieces go into an ultra successful email marketing campaign.
 Email marketing is still one of the most successful strategies in lead generation for reaching prospects and consumers.

 To begin with, develop a strategy on what the purpose of your campaigns will be, and an organized process for creating that business-to-consumer interaction.
 Try automated software or content templates to help you craft your message.
 Then break or segment up your leads based on their preferences.
 Create personalized content and craft emails that specifically target the recipient and their interest.

 Leverage your most engaging content, and strategically use your email marketing platform to inform potential new customers of products, new promotions, news, and your goods and services.
 Only include relative information that will help to create a positive awareness of your brand.

 Diversify your types of email content by providing your subscribers with varying forms of information.
 Education newsletters can help to provide value and give information, establishing your business as a knowledgeable source.
 Email drip campaigns are great for automating the process of leading the prospect through your sales funnel.

 Invest in a custom design for your emails.
 You want to establish your brand and promote your company as the authority on this topic, and consistent branding across each email that is sent out will go a long way in doing so.